PHP Classes And Objects. Here’s What You Need To Know

 The area of the square is 400

-Even though the class definition of Square does not contain getArea() or $length or $width, Square class can use them because they are inherited from the parent Rectangle class.
+Even though the class definition of Square does not contain getArea() or $length or $width, the Square class can use them because they are inherited from the parent Rectangle class.

-Visibility Of Properties And Methods
+Visibility Of Properties And Methods In PHP

 • public — A public property or method can be accessed anywhere, from within the class and outside.
 This is the default visibility for all class members in PHP.